HordLawk/YottaBot/README.md

 - [x] show stickers in deleted messages logs
 - [x] command to extract an image from a sticker with a button to add them
 - [ ] command to add a sticker from an attachment * \*\****
+- [ ] message context menu that shows previous versions of the target message *

 \* on hold until Discord improves slash permissions